-With the oven bottom removed, properly adjusted flames should have approximately 1" (2.5 cm) blue cones and, if range is supplied with natural gas, should burn with no yellow tipping.
+With the oven bottom removed, properly adjusted flames should have approximately 1" blue cones and, if range is supplied with natural gas, should burn with no yellow tipping.
 (With most LP gas, small yellow tips at the end of outer cones are normal.)
-Flames should not lift off the burner ports.
+Flames should not lift off burner ports.
 If lifting is observed, gradually reduce air shutter opening until flames are stabilized.

 The shutter for the oven burner is near the back wall of the oven and behind the broiler drawer.

 To remove the broiler drawer:

-- 1. Pull the drawer out until it stops, then push it back in about 1" (2.5 cm). - 2.
-Grasp the handle, lift and pull the broiler drawer out.
+- 1. Pull the drawer out until it stops, then push it back in about one inch. - 2.
+Grasp handle, lift and pull broiler drawer out.